cmcrae13/Comms-Sustain_Plant-based-Protein-Foods/README.md

 - The **Stata do-file** then estimates **mixed-effects models** (`mixed`) linking log(price) to log(volume) sold, with SES interactions and store/time controls, producing the coefficients used in the final **meta-analysis robustness checks**.

 ---

+## ⚙️ Data

+Note that the raw data used for the clustering and regression modelling cannot be shared publically due to non-disclosure agreeements with retailers in Finland and Canada.
+However, the dataset used for the meta-analysis is available for download at: https://doi.org/10.5281/zenodo.17419417